Coenzyme Q10: benefits, dosage, contraindications

 Increased oxidative stress and coenzyme Q10 deficiency in juvenile fibromyalgia: amelioration of hypercholesterolemia and fatigue by ubiquinol-10 supplementation.

-Coenzyme Q10 improves nerve conduction and neuropathic pain compared to placebo in patients with diabetic polyneuropathy (type 2) and reduces overall oxidative stress.
-Another study shows that taking 100 mg of coenzyme Q10 three times a day for 8 weeks reduces pain intensity and sleep disturbances due to pain compared to a placebo.
+Coenzyme Q10 improves nerve conduction and neuropathic pain compared with placebo in patients with diabetic polyneuropathy (type 2) and reduces overall oxidative stress.
+Another study shows that taking 100 mg of Coenzyme Q10 three times a day for 8 weeks reduces pain intensity and sleep disturbances due to pain compared with placebo.

 Posologie

-Coenzyme Q10 boosts the immune system, especially in patients with HIV/AIDS.
-Taking coenzyme Q10 increases the proportion of immune cells in the blood.
+Coenzyme Q10 strengthens the immune system, particularly in patients with HIV/AIDS.
+Taking Coenzyme Q10 increases the proportion of immune cells in the blood.

 Posologie